UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/overview/index.md

 By the end of this quick start, you should know:

 - [x] What HPC is
-- [x] How the UArizona HPC is structured
+- [x] How Arizona HPC is structured
 - [x] How to log in
 - [x] What storage you have access to
 - [x] What time allocations are